david-lafontant/david-lafontant/README.md

 ![](https://komarev.com/ghpvc/?username=david-lafontant&label=PROFILE+VIEWS)
 ### Hi there 👋
-I'm David Lafontant from Port-au-Prince, Haiti.
-Web development and Computer Sciences enthusiastic.
-Interested in creative coding and data sciences.
+I'm David Lafontant.
+I am a Full Stack Web Developer.
+Specialized in Ruby on Rails.
+I am currently in Dominican Republic.
+Interested in creative coding and data analytics.
 Love music and design.
 Always learning.
 Here  to help you solve your web development challenges.
 Open to new opportunities.

-- 🔭 I’m currently focused on JavaScript
+- 🔭 I’m currently focused on JavaScript and Ruby
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m a full stack web developer
-- 👯 I’m looking to collaborate on Javascript and React
+- 👯 I’m looking to collaborate on HTML, CSS, Javascript, Ruby on rails, and React.
 - 📫 How to reach me: [lafontant.david@gmail.com](mailto:lafontant.david@gmail.com)
 - 😄 Pronouns: He/His